e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_HOMEBREW_DEPRECATED.md

 ### [C] the first launch of `HipparchiaGoServer`: loading `hipparchiaDB` into `PostgreSQL`

 0. You need to have the DATA available.
 [The data needs to come from a `pg_dump` of a working `HipparchiaGoServer` installation.
-If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `hDB` folder.]
+If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `HGDBArchive` folder.]
-   The data *must* reside in a folder named `hDB`.
+   The data *must* reside in a folder named `HGDBArchive`.
 This folder has to be in the same folder as `HipparchiaGoServer`.
-Note that `hdb` ≠ `hDB`.
    You can (re)move the data folder after you have successfully installed the data into the database.

+NB: The data will already be available if you build the database yourself with `HipparchiaGoBuilder`.
+And several of the steps below will be skipped.
+But building and running `HipparchiaGoBuilder` is beyond the scope of these instructions.
 ![inst02](./gitimg/macos_posgresapp/04_data_is_ready.png)

 1. Double-click to launch.
 It is possible that you will get a complaint about an UNIDENTIFIED DEVELOPER.